turboapps/docs/deploying/to_turbo_server/f-advanced_topics.md

 Applications can be enabled to be run offline through the **Desktop Registration** setting in an application's settings page on the Turbo Server Administrator portal.
 To enable **Desktop Registration**, see the instructions at Manage Applications.

-For an application to be registered to the user's machine, either the **Register on Launch** check-box must be checked in the **Desktop Registration** setting for the given application; or the user must register the application themselves in the Turbo Console.
+For an application to be registered to the user's machine, either the **Register on Launch** check-box must be checked in the **Desktop Registration** setting for the given application; or the user must register the application themselves in the Turbo Launcher.
 If an application is set to **Register on Launch**, then the first time a user opens the application it will be registered to the user's machine and added to their Windows Start Menu.
 If this setting is not enabled, the user must register the application to the desktop from the console.
 This can be done by following the steps, below:

 1. Sign into the Turbo Server from the plug-in.